3 reasons to get charged up on electric vehicles

 If you’re on the fence about ditching the gas pump for the wall socket, read about benefits of switching to an EV below.

-1. Environmental benefits of EVs
+1. The environmental benefits of electric vehicles

 EVs produce fewer emissions compared to their gasoline or diesel counterparts.
 Even accounting for manufacturing, including batteries, an EV in B.C. will only produce about 25 per cent of the emissions that a gas vehicle would over its lifetime.1